 In addition, the resolution amends the General Rules to extend the applicability of its general rules governing applications for rehearing resolutions and petitions for modification of resolutions to resolutions that are not precipitated by advice letters.

-Finally, the resolution amends the General Rules by replacing the terms “file” and “filing” – which technically refer to documents tendered to and accepted by the Docket Office in formal proceedings -- with the terms “submit” and “submittal.”
+Finally, the resolution amends the General Rules by replacing the terms “file” and “filing” – which technically refer to documents tendered to and accepted by the Docket Office in formal proceedings -- with the terms “submit” and “submittal,” and by adding the Safety and Enforcement Division and the Consumer Protection and Enforcement Divisions as Industry Staff when acting in an advisory capacity.

 The amendments to the General Rules of General Order 96-B order are shown in strikethrough and underline in the attachment to this resolution.